sgibson47/play-the-game/notes.md

           or
           private (only the creator may view & play)

-  has many cards through Piles, Hands, and Decks
+  has_many :piles
+  has_one :deck
+  has_one :hand

   - Card
     id
-    number
-    pileId
-    handId
-    deckId
-  belongs to deck
-  belongs to hand
-  belongs to pile
-  TROUBLE -- with this, I can't save a card that only has a deck_id but no hand_id or pile_id

-  How're we going to keep track of where a card is at a given point in the game?

-  hmmm.

-  time to learn about polymorphic associations
+    value
+    whereIsCard_id
+    whereIsCard_type

+  belongs_to :whereIsCard, polymorphic: true

   - Pile
     id
     type: [ASC, DESC]
     gameId

-  belongs to game
-  has many cards
+  belongs_to :game
+  has_many :cards, as: :whereIsCard

   - Deck
     id
     gameId

-  belongs to game
-  has many cards
+  belongs_to :game
+  has_many :cards, as: :whereIsCard

   - Hand
     id
     gameId

-  belongs to game
-  has many cards
+  belongs_to :game
+  has_many :cards, as: :whereIsCard

-Initialize a game with a Deck containing 98 cards numbered 2-99, an empty hand, 2 ASC (1) piles, and 2 DESC (100) piles.
+Initialize a game with a Deck containing 98 cards numbered 2-99, an empty hand, 2 empty ASC (1) piles, and 2 empty DESC (100) piles.

 Move cards from the game's deck to hand to pile as the game is played.